Novvss/Novvss/README.md

 typically w2i. ill whisper at first interaction but past that I like whispering and public chat. its ur choice!

+I have a very mild touch trigger.
+C+H is fine ALWAYS (unless on busy), but please do not excessively boop me or act out strange things with my pony. it makes me ridiculously uncomfortable.

 easily overwhelmed, yes pixels on my screen can stress me out

 do NOT flirt with me.
 PERIOD. it makes me really uncomfy esp as i have a bf